- King Edward VI School

 - Closing date:

-An application pack can be downloaded from the related information section.
+An application pack is available to download from the related information section.

 This authority is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment.
 DBS checks or police vetting will be required for relevant posts.
 Suffolk County Council - welcoming diversity.